NayT37/cursorn/readme.md

 Components should import components from it's folder and not from the components index (as App.tsx file does).

+#### Scroll View

+Let's us scroll when content it's bigger than screen.
+You should use a background color in iOS if you are using one, so it won't look bad when scrolling limits.

+#### Safe Area View

+Wraps Scroll View.
+If it's wrapping the entire `ScrollView` component, it will create a limit at top and bottom.
+On the other hand, if the component it's an autoclosing tag (`<SafeAreaView />`) it only will add a limit at the top.

 ## Pre commit Hooks

 First install this packages: `npm i -D husky@3.0.9` and `npm i -D lint-staged`.
 After that, go to package.json and type inside scripts: `"check-ts": "tsc --watch --noEmit --skipLibCheck"`, this command will check for ts errors before a commit it's made.